Medically Managed Detox

 - The length of time they have been drinking for,

-- Their overall health – physically and cognitively,
+- Their overall health – physical and cognitive

 - What the withdrawal symptoms are like

 We ensure that alcohol detox is a gradual, safe and comfortable process.
 Our nurses and doctors conduct blood and urine analysis to ensure overall health and we prescribe vitamin replacements as most people who have been drinking heavily are low in essential vitamins and minerals.